Financial-Times/origami/README.md

 ### Progressively loading web fonts

+**Note: this functionality is not available when using the build service**

 One of the drawbacks of using web fonts is some browsers hide the text while the font is downloading (Flash of Invisible Text, aka FOIT).
 A common pattern for avoiding this is to initially use a system fallback font, and once we know the web font has loaded, add a class to the `html` element and use this to 'upgrade' to the web font, e.g.

 ```